You could be forgiven for thinking all miter saw blades are the same. But they are not.

 Best Miter Saw Blade for PVC

-So, we feature another Diablo blade, only this one cuts non-ferrous metals and plastics.
-It’s why we chose it as our best saw blade for PVC.
-This blade is 10 inches in diameter and has 80 carbide-tipped teeth.
-Those teeth are the triple-chip grind design with a 5-degree angle, so they leave a clean and burr-free finish.
+This Diablo blade is made specifically to cut non-ferrous metals and plastics, so it is ideal for working with PVC.
+The blade is 10 inches in diameter and has 80 carbide-tipped teeth.
+These teeth are in a triple-chip grind design at a 5-degree angle to provide a clean and burr-free finish.

-This blade also cuts laminate, aluminum and brass, as well as pipework.
-So if you are working on-site, it will cater to many applications.
-It has a thin kerf, so it will leave a smooth cut and put minimal strain on the miter saw motor.
+In addition to pipes, this blade also cuts laminate, aluminum, and brass.
+This makes it a very versatile option if you are working on-site.
+It has a thin kerf, so it will leave a smooth cut and place minimal strain on the saw’s motor.

-The teeth are carbide-tipped to enable them to withstand extreme heat during the cutting process and to protect the blades from dulling.
+The teeth are carbide-tipped to enable them to withstand extreme heat during the cutting process and to protect the blades against dulling quickly.

 Pros